 - High in calcium

 Omega-3 fatty acids are important for brain health.
 And a single one ounce serving of chia seeds contain 5 grams of omega-3’s.
 Omega-3 fatty acids are helpful to raise HDL cholesterol which is the good cholesterol that protects against stroke and heart attack.

 Some studies have shown that chia seeds could reduce inflammation.
 Inflammation is your body’s normal response to infection or injury.
 Red and swollen skin is a typical example.
 Although inflammation helps your body heal and fight off bacteria, viruses and other infectious agents, it can sometimes cause harm.
 This applies to chronic inflammation which is associated to cancer and heart disease.
 Being rich in antioxidants chia seeds are compounds that provide protection from oxidative stress and reduce the risk of chronic disease.

 A simple 3 ingredient chia seed pudding consists of 2 tablespoons of chia seeds, 1/2 cup almond milk and 1 teaspoon honey.
 Mix well, wait for pudding to settle then mix again.
 Be sure there are no clumps then place in the refrigerator for 2 hours.
 Add fruit, cinnamon or vanilla for added flavor.
 If you use a clear glass or mason jar then you can see the mixture inside to be sure there are no clumps.
+Can also be made Keto!!
 Enjoy!

 Nutritional Facts of Chia Seeds Daily Value*